The audiobooks are here to stay: listening is as well reading

 New initiatives in bookstores

 More than half of the bookshops in Mexico are traditional.
 Most of them are located in the state of Jalisco and Mexico City.
-In Germany there are more bookshops than publishing houses.
+In many European countries there are more bookshops than publishing houses.
 Some stores are looking for new ideas to improve their spaces in order to offer a cultural experience.
 Others are trying to position themselves in the market including digital services or even they try to work as a collective to get a more prominent role.
 However, it is essential to have access to the metadata of books.

 Business Model Creation for your content